Tamil language: Official status

+Tamil is used in the note as it is one of the official languages of Sri Lanka.

+Tamil is used in the note as it is one of the most widely spoken and recognized ancestral languages of Mauritius.

 Tamil is the official language of the Indian state of Tamil Nadu and one of the 22 languages under schedule 8 of the constitution of India.
 It is one of the official languages of the union territories of Puducherry and the Andaman and Nicobar Islands.
 Tamil is also one of the official languages of Singapore.
 Tamil is one of the official and national languages of Sri Lanka, along with Sinhala.
 It was once given nominal official status in the Indian state of Haryana, purportedly as a rebuff to Punjab, though there was no attested Tamil-speaking population in the state, and was later replaced by Punjabi, in 2010.

 In addition, with the creation in October 2004 of a legal status for classical languages by the Government of India and following a political campaign supported by several Tamil associations, Tamil became the first legally recognised Classical language of India.
 The recognition was announced by the contemporaneous President of India, Abdul Kalam, who was a Tamil himself, in a joint sitting of both houses of the Indian Parliament on 6 June 2004.